Henryk Gronowski

-Henryk Gronowski (9 March 1928 – 10 May 1977) was a Polish professional football player and manager.
+Henryk Teodor Gronowski (born Heinrich Theodor Gruner; 9 March 1928 – 10 May 1977) was a Polish professional football player and manager.
 He spent the majority of his career with Lechia Gdańsk, before going on to have brief spells in management.
 His brother, Robert Gronowski was also a former professional footballer who played as a forward.

 Early years

 Having been born in Gliwice in 1928, which was then in Germany, Henryk was born as Henryk Gruner.
 He later changed his last name in 1949 to the more Polish sounding Gronowski.

 Senior career

-After World War 2 Gronowski joined the newly established football team of his birth city Piast in Gliwice, which had now been integrated into Poland.
-In 1949 Gronowski joined Lechia Gdańsk with his elder brother, Robert.
+After World War II, Gronowski joined the newly established football team of his birth city Piast Gliwice, which had now been integrated into Poland.
+In 1949, Gronowski joined Lechia Gdańsk with his older brother, Robert.
 Gronowski spent a total of 12 seasons at Lechia, playing over 200 games in all competitions.
-In 1961 Gronowski moved to Australia to play for Polonia Melbourne and Polonia Sydney, Football teams which had been created by Polish nationals who had moved to Australia.
-After the two seasons away Gronowski once again returned to Lechia Gdańsk and spent a further 6 years with the club.
-In total Gronowski spent 18 seasons at Lechia and made 273 appearances in all competitions.
+In 1961, Gronowski moved to Australia to play for Polonia Melbourne and Polonia Sydney, teams created by Polish nationals who had moved to Australia.
+After two seasons away, Gronowski once again returned to Lechia Gdańsk and spent a further six years with the club.
+In total, Gronowski spent 18 seasons at Lechia and made 273 appearances in all competitions.